george827/My-Portfolio/README.md

 - Type git clone "the link to the repository"

 ### Deployment
-- run the project by opening the index file with your browser
+- Run the project by opening the index file with your browser

 ## Authors